UACOMTucson/MedDocs/docs/cup_organizer.md

                 <li><b>Click</b> Done</li><br />
                 ![SignupCheckin4](./images/SignupCheckin4.png)
                 <li><b>Repeat</b> for each participant.</li>
+                <p><b>Important Note</b> It is very important that you checkin the participants <b>DURING</b> the event.
+If the participant is not checked into the event they will be assumed to have missed the event and will not get credit for it.
+If you miss the checkin Organizers <b>MUST</b> check these participants in within 24hrs of the event.
+If not you will need to contact Hildi Williams to fix the issue.</p>
             </ol>
             <h3>3.5 Commenting Changes for Special Circumstances (Mandatory - Only if special circumstances need to be considered)</h3>
             <p>Each registrant for a signup has the ability to comment in any issues that may arise from a particular event.
 If anything changes that the Organizer needs to comment they can do so within the signup itself so the person who is providing the reports for hours can make any adjustments as needed.</p>